mhe747/dawnboard/bfpga2/README.md

-# bfpga2
+# Fpga Xilinx Spartan 3S500E  - Tested, working

 ## User
 We would test the programmable clock oscillator and test the SPI control port before.
-The access to FPGA requires working SPI and UART ports, ref. schematics, in order build applications for interaction with the FPGA design.
-Therefore MLO, U-boot and Linux Kernel driver with pin muxing support including I2C and SPI are required.
+The access to FPGA requires working GPIO, SPI and UART ports, ref. schematics, in order build applications for interaction with the FPGA design.
+Therefore MLO, U-boot and Linux Kernel driver with pin muxing support including GPIO, SPI, I2C and UART are required.

 ------